0

 • Carbon management projects; specifically, carbon capture from an industrial point source, carbon sequestration or storage, carbon utilization, and direct air capture

-• Methane capture, destruction, and utilization
+• Methane capture, destruction, and/or utilization

 Vista of Colorado's Lake Granby under a Cobalt Blue Sky